Desperate Housewives: Premise

-The second season premiered on September 25, 2005, and its central mystery is that of new neighbor Betty Applewhite (Alfre Woodard), who moves onto Wisteria Lane with her son Matthew in the middle of the night.
+The second season premiered on September 25, 2005, and its central mystery is that of new neighbor Betty Applewhite (Alfre Woodard), who moves onto Wisteria Lane with her son Matthew in the middle of the night from Chicago.
 She keeps someone prisoner in her basement who tries to escape multiple times.
-Throughout the season, Bree tries to cope with being a widow, unknowingly begins dating the man who had poisoned her husband, fights alcoholism, and is unable to prevent the gap between her and her son Andrew from growing to extremes, and deals with her daughter Danielle's new romance with Matthew Applewhite.
+Throughout the season, Bree tries to cope with being a widow; unknowingly begins dating the man who had poisoned her husband; fights alcoholism, is unable to prevent the gap between her and her son Andrew from growing to extremes: and deals with her daughter Danielle's new romance with Matthew Applewhite.
 Susan's love life becomes even more complicated as she has serious conflicts with Mike, and her ex-husband Karl Mayer (Richard Burgi) who is engaged to Edie, also starts to lean towards Susan.
 Lynette goes back to her career in advertising while her husband Tom Scavo (Doug Savant) becomes a stay-at-home father, and Gabrielle decides to be faithful to Carlos, who is now in prison after being double-crossed by a business partner, and begins preparations to have a child.
 Paul is framed and sent to jail, not for the murder he committed in the previous season, but for a fake one.
-Paul's son Zack reconnects with his wealthy maternal grandfather.
+Paul's son Zach reconnects with his wealthy maternal grandfather.

 The third season premiered on September 24, 2006.
 In the third season, Bree marries Orson Hodge (Kyle MacLachlan), whose past and involvement with a recently discovered dead body becomes the main mystery of the season.
-Meanwhile, Lynette has to adjust to the arrival of Tom's previously unknown daughter and her mother to the family.
+Meanwhile, Lynette has to adjust to the arrival of Tom's previously unknown daughter (Kayla) and her mother (Nora) to the family.
 The Scavos also experience tension as Tom wants to start a pizzeria.
-Gabrielle goes through a rough divorce, tries to get back into modelling, but finally finds new love in Fairview's new mayor, Victor Lang.
+Gabrielle goes through a rough divorce, tries to get back into modelling, and finally finds new love in Fairview's new mayor, Victor Lang.
 After being run over by Orson in the previous season finale, Mike falls into a coma and suffers from amnesia when he wakes up.
 Edie sees her chance to make her move on Mike, and her family relations are explored throughout the season.
-Susan loses hope that Mike's memory will return and in the process moves on to a handsome Englishman whose wife is also in a coma, while her daughter Julie Mayer (Andrea Bowen) starts dating Edie's nephew, of which Susan disapproves.
+Susan loses hope that Mike's memory will return and in the process moves on to a handsome Englishman, Ian Hainsworth (Dougray Scott), whose wife is also in a coma.
+Meanwhile, her daughter Julie Mayer (Andrea Bowen) starts dating Edie's nephew, Austin McCann (Josh Henderson), of which Susan disapproves.
 Elderly neighbor Karen McCluskey (Kathryn Joosten) hides something in her freezer.
 A shooting at the local grocery store leaves two characters dead and changes everyone's lives forever.